pa1ar/time-to-decimal/README.md

 ## Contributing

 Contributions to the Time to Decimal workflow are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request.
+Feel free to fork the repository, make your changes, and submit a pull request.

 ## License